 One night, as I lay in bed, I heard shouting in the street.
 First, the familiar intonations of a regular who walks the length of the Drive with his little dog, singing and speaking to himself.
 Second, the clicking of high heels and the cruel millennial bleat of a woman following him, mocking him, drunk and mean.
 Rage stiffened my body as I prepared to hit the streets and intervene, because some resistance comes with its fists up.
 And then: the man’s terrifying roar, then silence: the sound of heels clicking quietly away.
 This neighborhood knows how to defend itself.

-In the chilly morning air, I walk past the primary school where my mom helped our neighbor with 6 adopted and foster children walk to school, where my teacher first taught me to write my own books; I walk past the elementary school that collected giftcards and donations to help my family when our house burned down; I walk past the swimming pool where an instructor taught me to resist the urge to panic when I put my face underwater; I walk past a person sleeping on the street; I walk past a steel and glass storefront selling $80 throw pillows; I walk past an elderly woman in a track jacket going for a run; I walk past an old man smoking on the patio of the Italian coffee shop; I walk past a pile of wet abandoned clothes in the park; I walk past the spot where yesterday I ate tamales outside and listened to a man sing in Spanish, my heart quivering with blood memory; I walk past stores and homes that are, that were, and that will be.
+In the chilly morning air, I walk past the primary school where my mom helped our neighbor with 6 adopted and foster children walk to school, where my teacher first taught me to write my own books; I walk past the elementary school that collected giftcards and donations to help my family when our house burned down; I walk past the swimming pool where an instructor taught me to resist the urge to panic when I put my face underwater; I walk past a person sleeping on the street; I walk past a steel and glass storefront selling $80 throw pillows; I walk past an elderly woman in a track jacket going for a run; I walk past an old man smoking on the patio of the Italian coffee shop; I walk past a pile of wet abandoned clothes in the park; I walk past the spot where yesterday I ate tamales outside and listened to a man sing in Spanish, thinking of my family members who have never visited my city; I walk past stores and homes that are, that were, and that will be.

 This is what we’re fighting for.
 The unbelievable complexity of co-existence on this Coast Salish land that was never ours to begin with.
 Deeply imperfect, but essential all the same.
 With every force that seeks to make us fear the other and each other, to guard our resources, to get what’s ‘ours’, we resist.
 We fight for community centres and rent control, for our schools and shops.
 We fight oppression in all its forms.
 We are not all the same.
 We are not all fighting the same fight.
 But resistance lives in the met eyes of neighbors, in ‘good mornings’ and ‘do you need help?’
 It lives in hot coffees for strangers and signed petitions, in your feet on the ground at protests and rallies, in solidarity.
 In the quiet streets of the Drive on Labour Day.